Noah-Syed/Choosr/README.md

-# Choosr
+# choosr
-Swiper app that allows users to quickly find a restaurant or activity both participants want!
+helping friends decide what to do